 3. Status of draft regulations within the State’s administrative procedures

 A State has experienced difficulties adopting regulations within the three-year period, but the State has drafted regulations and begun the process of promulgating the necessary regulations.

+4. Status of program elements other than statutes and regulations.

+A State has experienced difficulties in implementing standard format and content of sealed source and device registration certificates and is not consistently reporting events in the appriopriate time frame.

 ii.
 For the review team to consider that the State is in the process of promulgating the necessary regulations, the State should have completed draft regulations and the draft regulation package should be either out for public comment, or within the State’s administrative procedures for final promulgation to be given consideration for a “satisfactory but needs improvement” finding.

 c.
-A “unsatisfactory” finding may be appropriate in the following circumstances:
+An “unsatisfactory” finding may be appropriate in the following circumstances:

 I. If the State program has not adopted over ten regulations or other program elements required for compatibility, has experienced difficulties or has often been unable to adopt regulations during the review period, the review team should consider whether the State’s performance with respect to this indicator, be found unsatisfactory or satisfactory but needs improvement.

 ii.
 If a State has not begun drafting regulations or has only an internal draft package that has not been transmitted for external review by stakeholders in the promulgation process, the review team should give consideration for an unsatisfactory finding.

+iii.
+If a State is not retaining records for decommissioning, is not reporting events to the NRC and is not using the criteria for Pre-licensing screening, the review team should give consideration for an unsatisfactory finding.

 D. Review Details.